DJ LeMahieu Preview, Player Props: Yankees vs. Blue Jays

-On Tuesday, DJ LeMahieu (.413 on-base percentage in past 10 games, 85 points above season-long percentage) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 7:07 PM ET.
+DJ LeMahieu and his .391 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the New York Yankees versus the Toronto Blue Jays and Jose Berrios on September 27 at 7:07 PM ET.

-He racked up two hits (going 2-for-5) in his most recent appearance against the Diamondbacks.

 Sportsbook Promo Codes